shashank6009/ISRO-SIH/PRODUCTION_AUDIT_REPORT.md

-# GENESIS-AI Production Audit Report
+# NAVIQ Production Audit Report

 ## Executive Summary

-Completed comprehensive production audit and redesign of GENESIS-AI GNSS Error Prediction System for ISRO deployment.
+Completed comprehensive production audit and redesign of NAVIQ GNSS Error Prediction System for ISRO deployment.
 The system has been transformed into a professional, judge-ready platform with zero runtime errors and enterprise-grade quality.

 ## Major Fixes & Improvements